-"I wanted to find a way to support my community and make a difference to young people who may have not had the easiest start in life, to go on and enjoy the best their world can offer."
+"I wanted to find a way to support my community and make a difference to young people who may not have had the easiest start in life, to go on and enjoy the best their world can offer."

 Building relationships must be important when being a respite carer.
 How do you go about building those relationships?

 "Yes of course!
-I support two girls - a 12-year-old and an 8-year-old; although they are related, they have very different needs and I try where possible to cater to both.
+I support two girls, a 12-year-old and an 8-year-old; although they are related, they have very different needs.
+I try, where possible, to cater to both.
 It's a fun, interesting but sensitive time in a young woman's life with plenty of changes.

 What have been your happiest memories as a respite carer?

 "Do it, but be patient!
 To become a carer, there is a process involved; you cannot make a phone call enquiry and be registered within a week.
-My whole process took about eight months from initial application to first placement and for some people that can be a deterrent when you want to start making a difference quickly."
+My whole process took about eight months from initial application to the first placement and for some people that can be a deterrent when you want to start making a difference quickly."
 Shared Raechel.

 What are the highlights of being a respite carer?
 What does it bring to your life?

 "I generally present a few ideas over the weekend and let them pick.
 Their weekend with me is time to have fun and relax.
 Dancing in my front room is generally the key activity – we all take it in turns to be the DJ on my iPod!
 We go food shopping together to accommodate for any emerging food tastes or preferences and the subsequent cooking and baking is another staple activity."

-Anything else you think would be helpful for people to know about respite care?
+Is there anything else you think would be helpful for people to know about respite care?